javierhonduco/nebrija/README.md

 `Rae#search` returns a hash where the key `status` can be [`error`|`success`].

-If the request is succesful, the key `type` indicates whether the result type is a single word or multiple  with [`single`|`multiple`].
+If the request is successful, the key `type` indicates whether the result type is a single word or multiple  with [`single`|`multiple`].

 The response data can be found in the `response` key which holds a hash with all the information.

-An example on how to iterate over the info can be seen in the [cli code](https://github.com/javierhonduco/nebrija/blob/master/lib/nebrija/cli.rb) file:
+An example on how to iterate over the info can be seen in the [CLI code](https://github.com/javierhonduco/nebrija/blob/master/lib/nebrija/cli.rb) file:

 ### CLI
 ```bash